saveourtool/diktat/info/guide/guide-chapter-6.md

 }
 ```

-### <a name="c6.1.12"></a> 6.1.12 Prefer Inline classes when a class has a single property
+### <a name="r6.1.12"></a> 6.1.12 Prefer Inline classes when a class has a single property
-If a class has only one property, then it can be transferred to the inline class.
+If a class has only one immutable property, then it can be converted to the inline class.

 <!-- =============================================================================== -->
 ### <a name="c6.2"></a>6.2 Extension functions